Galaxy cluster cores as seen with VLT/MUSE: new strong-lensing analyses of RX J2129.4+0009, MS 0451.6-0305 & MACSJ2129.4-0741: Strong-lensing analyses

 \subsection{Cluster- and galaxy-scale Components}

 For each cluster, we compare the MUSE spectroscopically confirmed cluster members to the list of cluster galaxies used in the \emph{fiducial models}.
-MUSE observations allowed us to identify 43, 112, and 89 new cluster galaxies for RX\,J2129, MS\,0451, and MACS\,J2129 respectively.
+MUSE observations allowed us to identify 43, 112, and 89 cluster galaxies for RX\,J2129, MS\,0451, and MACS\,J2129 respectively.
+Among those, 15 in RX\,J2129 and 4 in MACS\,J2129 are new detections, i.e. not reported by \cite{caminha2019}.
 We combine those with the cluster member galaxies identified by previous works, using standard color-magnitude red-sequence selections as well as spectroscopic identifications with different instruments.
+We use cluster identifications from \cite{desprez2018}, \cite{monna} and Richard et al.\ (in prep.) for RX\,J2129, MS\,0451 and MACS\,J2129 respectively.
 In total, we used 70, 144, and 151 cluster members for the modeling of RX\,J2129, MS\,0451, and MACS\,J2129 respectively.
 We used the method presented in Sect.\,\ref{section3} to optimize the parameters of each subhalo.
 As explained before, we optimize a selection of large-scale and galaxy-scale halos for each cluster.
 The best-fit parameters obtained are listed in Table\,\ref{tab:res_pot}, and discussed in this Section.
+For scaling relations, the reference magnitudes are $mag_{\rm{F814W}}=17.49$, $mag_{\rm{F814W}}=18.69$, and $mag_{\rm{F814W}}=19.19$ for RX\,J2129, MS\,0451, and MACS\,J2129 respectively.
 The shapes of the individually optimized potentials from the best-fit are shown in the right panel of Fig.~\ref{rms}.